Getting Started with Ink

 Incorporating digital ink into your applications is easier than ever.
 Ink has evolved from being a corollary to the COM and Windows Forms method of programming to achieving full integration into the WPF.
 You do not need to install separate SDKs or runtime libraries.

 To use the following examples, you must first install Microsoft Visual Studio 2005 and the Windows SDK.
 You should also understand how to write applications for the WPF.
-For more information about getting started with the WPF, see Walkthrough: Getting Started with WPF.
+For more information about getting started with the WPF, see Walkthrough: My First WPF Desktop Application.

 This section helps you write a simple WPF application that collects ink.